Miss República Portuguesa: Titleholders

-Miss República Portuguesa Organization

 Miss República Portuguesa organization was made by Isidro de Brito and team.
-The organization previously called "Miss Mundo Portugal" and the winner represented Portugal at Miss World pageant.
-Since 2014 the new setting called "Miss República Portuguesa" or "Miss Portuguesa" will select the winner to Miss World and runner-ups will have opportunity representing Portugal at other pageants such as Miss Universe, Miss International, Miss Supranational and Miss Grand International.
+The organization was previously called "Miss Mundo Portugal" and the winner represented Portugal at the Miss World pageant.
+Since 2014 the new setting called "Miss República Portuguesa" or "Miss Portuguesa" will select the winner to Miss World and runner-ups will have the opportunity to represent Portugal at other pageants such as Miss Universe, Miss International, Miss Supranational, and Miss Grand International.